visgl/deck.gl/docs/layers/text-layer.md

 ## Example: rendering with sdf (Signed Distance Fields)

-This approach is slower but can provide a better this font is slower to generate but can provide a sharper look when used with very large or small font sizes.
+You may consider using [`sdf` (Signed Distance Fields)](http://cs.brown.edu/people/pfelzens/papers/dt-final.pdf) option when rendering with very large or small font sizes, which will provide a sharper look. `TextLayer` integrates with [`TinySDF`](https://github.com/mapbox/tiny-sdf) which implements the `sdf` algorithm.
+You can enable `sdf` by setting `sdf` to true or pass customized options, which will be used in `TinySDF`.

 ```js
 import DeckGL from 'deck.gl';